by Samurai Mom

 Of course, your routines will vary depending on the services that you pay for.
 Some travelers (perhaps anxious about travel) try to create an easy experience.
 Others want to recreate something close to their home life.

 Some will book an all-inclusive resort, only venturing out for short, guided excursions.
 They’ll have concierge services or tour guides arrange for all their needs.
 They’ll complain about the heat or the rain or the steep grade of the mountain.
-They’ll express disappointment when the food tastes different from what they’ve had at home.
+They’ll be disappointed when the food tastes different from what they’ve had at home.

 I get it.
 Vacations are important and expensive.
 We look forward to a trip as an escape from daily life.